-John Provo reviewed the GOVA state board policy # 10, Eligible communities, that were in the Governor's declaration and the Supplemental Declaration, impacted by Hurricane Helene.
-This would include all Region 2 localities in the New River Valley, except for Floyd County.
-Provo reviewed what ways the emergency funds can be allocated under GOVA policies and shared which NRV organizations Region 2 staff has been talking to that could point to where the businesses need help.
+John Provo reviewed the GOVA state board policy # 10.
+Eligible communities include all Region 2 localities in the New River Valley, except for Floyd County.
+Region 2 executive committee would vote on projects that come forward on behalf of the full body.
 June 30th is the deadline to submit for funding under Board policy #10.